Insurgency in Laos

-The insurgency in Laos is an low-intensity conflict between the Laotian government on one side and former members of the "Secret Army", Laotian royalists, and rebels from the Hmong and lowland Lao ethnic minorities on the other.
+The insurgency in Laos is a low-intensity conflict between the Laotian government on one side and former members of the Secret Army, Laotian royalists, and rebels from the Hmong and lowland Lao ethnic minorities on the other.
 These groups have faced reprisals from the Lao People's Army and Vietnam People's Army for their support of the United States-led, anti-communist military campaigns in Laos during the Laotian Civil War, which the insurgency is an extension of itself.
 The North Vietnamese invaded Laos in 1958 and supported the communist Pathet Lao.
 The Vietnamese communists continued to support the Pathet Lao after the end of the Laotian Civil War and the establishment of the Lao People's Democratic Republic.
+At least 100,000 Hmong civilians were killed as the result of Laotian governmental policies, in what has sometimes been referred to as the Hmong genocide.

-While severely depleted, the remnants of an early 1980s-era, and 1990s-era, Royalist insurgency has been kept alive by an occasionally active guerrilla force of several thousand or so successors to that force.
-In June 2007 Vang Pao was arrested in the United States for an alleged plot to overthrow the Laotian communist government.
-His arrest led to an end of various attempts to overthrow the Laotian Government by the Hmong people, the royalists, and right-wing rebellions.
+While severely depleted, the remnants of an early 1980s-era, and 1990s-era, royalist insurgency has been kept alive by an occasionally active guerrilla force of several thousand or so successors to that force.
+In June 2007, Vang Pao was arrested in the United States for an alleged plot to overthrow the Laotian communist government.
+His arrest led to an end of various attempts to overthrow the Laotian government by the Hmong people, the royalists, and right-wing rebellions.

 Insurgent history

 Background

 Vietnam and Laos have a complicated past.
 After Vietnam invaded and destroyed Laos during the Vietnamese–Laotian War, the Vietnamese didn't interfere in Laos for more than 200 years.
 However, Vietnamese influence had grown radically since the conquest, and played a major role in absorbing Laos into Vietnamese foreign policy.
 The Hmongs at the time had yet to be touched, owing to their neutrality to the Vietnamese and Laotians.
 The Hmongs maintained a degree of autonomy from the Imperial Vietnamese Government, and at the same time demonstrated their role in developing Laos in the aftermath of the disastrous war of 1470s with Vietnam.
-So while Vietnam kept interfering on Laotian affairs, the Hmongs were mostly left alone until the French conquest.
+So while Vietnam kept interfering in Laotian affairs, the Hmongs were mostly left alone until the French conquest.
 Under French rule the Hmong mostly converted to Christianity, though large segments remained Buddhist, and allied with the French while maintaining their tie with Laos.
 This would put up the future conflict between Vietnam, the Laotian communists and Laotian insurgents.